FurkanTheHuman/celery-example/README.md

 ## Explanation
 In this project there is a worker node(acting as consumer, tasks.py) and a task producer(producer.py).
-Also this project uses rabbitmq as broker and redis as result backend Since this project is for demonstration just use docker images:
+Also this project uses redis as  a broker and a result backend Since this project is for demonstration just use docker images:
 `$ docker run -d -p 6379:6379 redis`
-`$ docker run -d -p 5672:5672 rabbitmq`